gracelang/language/website/tutorial/variables/classes.md

 }
 ```
 This adds 4 identical but distinct cat objects, all named `"culver"`, to the list `cats`.
-What do we mean whne we say “distinct”?
+What do we mean when we say “distinct”?
 We mean that each has its own fields;
 when one of them eats a mouse, its
 `miceEaten`variable will change, but those of the other 3 will not.